-- (b) intentionally or recklessly aids or allows a person to escape from lawful custody; or - (c) harbours, maintains, or employs a person who, having escaped from lawful custody, is unlawfully at large - custody.
+- (b) intentionally or recklessly aids or allows a person to escape from lawful custody; or - (c) harbours, maintains, or employs a person who, having escaped from lawful custody, is unlawfully at large -

-Under (a): Aiding escape from lawful custody.Under (b): Aiding escape from lawful s.
-109 Part III - Crimes Concerning the Administration of Law and Justice and Against Public Authority
+Under (a): Aiding escape from lawful custody.

+Under (b): Aiding escape from lawful custody.